apostrophecms/apostrophe-documentation/tutorials/getting-started/schema-guide.md

 `alterFields` should be a function accepting a `schema` array as its sole argument. `alterFields` should _modify_ the `schema` array, rather than returning a value.
 It is rarely used.

+#### arrangeFields: grouping fields together in the interface as tabs

 `arrangeFields` groups fields together.
 The result is typically displayed as tabs.
 For example, here is the default `arrangeFields` setting for all docs:

 ```javascript